 - Secure Services.
 Each of the services within the AWS cloud is architected to be secure and contains a number of capabilities that restrict unauthorized access or usage without sacrificing the flexibility that customers demand.
 For more information about the security capabilities of each service in the AWS cloud, consult the Amazon Web Services online security website.

 The AWS Security Center provides links to technical information, tools, and prescriptive guidance designed to help you build and manage secure applications in the AWS cloud.
-Our goal is to use this forum to proactively notify developers about security bulletins.
+Our goal is to use this forum to notify developers about security bulletins proactively.
 Such transparency is the backbone of trust between AWS and our customers.

 Certifications and Accreditations